datacarpentry/image-processing/_episodes/08-connected-components.md

 > >
 > > For all three alternatives, the output is the same and gives the
 > > expected count of 7 objects.
-> >
-> > Functions from Python packages such as Numpy are often more
-> > efficient and require less code to write.
-It is a good idea to
-> > browse the reference pages of `numpy` and `skimage` to look for an
-> > availabe function that can solve a given task.
 > {: .solution}
 {: .challenge}

+> ## Using functions from Numpy and other Python packages
+> Functions from Python packages such as Numpy are often more
+> efficient and require less code to write.
+It is a good idea to
+> browse the reference pages of `numpy` and `skimage` to look for an
+> availabe function that can solve a given task.
+{: .callout}

 > ## Remove small objects (20 min)
 >